-Static Single Assignment (SSA) Form
+Static Single Assignment (SSA) Form (Old Version)

 This language extension lets you represent Bril programs in static single assignment (SSA) form.
 As in the standard definition, an SSA-form Bril program contains only one assignment per variable, globally—that is, variables within a function cannot be reassigned.
 This extension adds ϕ-nodes to the language.